small-tech/site.js/README.md

 #### Between the various routing methods

-Each of the routing conventions are mutually exclusive and applied according to the following precedence rules:
+Each of the routing conventions ­– apart from advanced _routes.js_-based routing (as of Site.js version 17.0.0) – are mutually exclusive and applied according to the following precedence rules:

-1. Advanced _routes.js_-based advanced routing.
+1. Advanced _routes.js_-based routing.

 2. DotJS with separate folders for _.https_ and _.wss_ routes routing (the _.http_ folder itself will apply precedence rules 3 and 4 internally).